BurtKim/libffbb/README.md

 # H.264 Optional Support

-FFmpeg support h.264 using the GPL library libx264.
+FFmpeg supports h.264 using the GPL library libx264.
 Included with libffcamapi is the libx264 source and prebuilt library files.

 ## Download libx264